 Strides with Food Pantries

 The Community Health and Research Division at UAMS Northwest put into action color-coded order forms through the Arkansas State Food Purchasing Program, working with Arkansas Hunger Relief Alliance and SPAN.
-The percentage of healthy food purchased for food pantries increased 13% in one year.
+The percentage of healthy food purchased for food pantries increased from 16% to 47% in 3 years.
+Read story.